MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ems-cloud-app-security-govt-service-byok.md

 1. In the Microosft Defender portal, select **Settings > Cloud Apps > Data encryption > Enable data encryption**.

 1. In the **Azure Key Vault key URI** box, paste the key identifier URI value you copied earlier.

-    > [!NOTE]
-    > Defender for Cloud Apps always uses the latest key version, regardless of the key version specified by the URI.
+Defender for Cloud Apps always uses the latest key version, regardless of the key version specified by the URI.

 1. Once the URI validation has completed, select **Enable**.